sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUT)/Chapters/3 - Coalescence/1 - Cleanup.md

 Frisk sniffled and nodded.
 The child with the purple top hat and the one with the red hood let out a soft 'yeah'.

 She breathed a sigh of relief.
 "I'm glad.
 We haven't had seismic activity for... about as long as I can remember!"
-She stepped back and stood.
+She stepped back and stood, clearing her throat.
 "My name is Toriel, and I am the caretaker of these Ruins."

 The child in purple smiled warmly.
 "Call me Hattie!"
 She beamed, and adjusted her tophat.
 She gestured to her friend.
 "This is Mu."